- Family and Parenting

 Suffice it to say that from my research bronzing baby shoes varies from a low price of $34.95 to a high of $99.95 not including tax, shipping and handling.

-The smiling little one to the right was my brother John who was 23 months younger than me.
+The smiling little one below was my brother John who was 23 months younger than me.

 In addition to having shoes bronzed some people are choosing to have their items preserved in gold, pewter, porcelain and even silver.
 Prices vary as does the time to complete these preservation processes.